-The third umpire shall review television replays of the bowler's front foot landing and, if he/she is satisfied that the second requirement above has not been met, advise the bowler's end umpire who shall in turn immediately call and signal No ball.
+The third umpire shall review television replays of the bowler' feet landing and, if he/she is satisfied that not all the requirements have been met, advise the bowler's end umpire who shall in turn immediately call and signal No ball.
 See clause 41.8 (Bowling of deliberate front foot No ball).